ishandutta2007/contact-angel-investors/README.md

-# reach-forkers
+# contact-angel-investors

-This is a repo which collects mail id of all forkers of a repo and send them a specific mail.
+This is a repo which collects mail id of angel investors and VCs from linkedin and automatically mails them the startup pitch.

 ### To Setup: